 - A) One (1) Activity Convenor - B) Two (2) Umpires

-The host committee will ensure that all major officials have the required qualifications as specified by the OSGA at least one (1) year prior to Ontario 55+ Summer Games.
+The host committee will ensure that all major officials have the required qualifications as specified by the OSGA prior to Ontario 55+ Summer Games.
 The host committee is also responsible for any other officials needed to host this event.